-Whether it’s metalsmithing, printmaking, sculpture, ceramics or digital photography, our professors will equip you with the fundamentals and art history you need, then turn you loose to forge your own direction.
-Stressing intensive and specialized studio practice in the creative art disciplines, the B.F.A. is considered a professional design degree which is the preferred credential for entry-level positions in design, advertising agencies or studios.
+Whether it’s metalsmithing, printmaking, sculpture, ceramics, photography or digital media, our professors will equip you with the fundamentals and art history you need.
+Stressing intensive and specialized studio practice in the creative art disciplines, the B.F.A. is considered a professional art degree which is the preferred credential for entry-level positions in design, advertising agencies or studios.
 Many of our alumni have become professional artists, photographers, graphic designers, teachers, curators, architects and muralists.

 - Art History

 The B.A. is recommended if you wish to pursue K-12 teaching certification.

 The study of life takes us to some exciting places—from the trees of our own campus to Honduran barrier reefs.
 The goals of the biology degree program are to teach the basic skills and knowledge that will enable you to pursue advanced work in the biological sciences.
 By nurturing an appreciation of the complexity and grandeur of nature, you will gain an understanding of evolution as the unifying theme of biology, the ethical dimensions of biological knowledge, and a lifelong participation in science.
 Students interested in medicine, dentistry, osteopathic medicine, veterinary medicine, and allied health professions should consult with the department chair for a suggested program of study.
 Pre-professional programs are available in optometry, pharmacy, physical therapy, podiatry, and physician assistant.
 Over 80% of our graduates continue in graduate or professional schools, receiving degrees in areas such as restoration ecology, environmental toxicology, horticulture, microbiology, molecular biology, biochemistry, and genetics.

 - Biochemistry and Molecular Biology (B.S.)